-Assessment is specifically conducted to determine if a student can deliver essential outcomes related to the performance criteria within each Unit of Competency.
+Assessment is specifically conducted to determine if a student can deliver essential outcomes related to the within each performance criteria Unit of Competency.
 Basically, this means assessment is conducted to see whether or not a student has the required skills and knowledge to perform effectively in the workplace.
 If a student's performance in the assessment does not demonstrate the requirements, the student is marked as 'Not Competent', while successful performance will result in the student being deemed 'Competent'.
 Assessors will look for evidence against which to base their judgements of competency.

-The ways to demonstrate to our qualified assessors that you can perform to the required standard and be classed as "Competent" or "Meeting Requirements", include:
+The ways to demonstrate to qualified assessors that you perform to the required standard and be classed as "Competent" or "Meeting Requirements", include: